-During the year, the Company paid deficit recovery contributions of £2.0m (2021: £1.9m).
-A contribution of £nil (2021: £0.4m), in accordance with the profit sharing arrangement in the schedule of contributions, was also paid.
+During the year, the Company paid deficit recovery contributions of £2.0m (2022: £2.0m).

-The Company accounts for pension costs under IAS 19 Employee benefits and the valuation used has been based on detailed actuarial valuation work carried out as at 30 June 2021, updated by the Company's actuary to assess the value of the liabilities of the scheme at 31 December 2022.
-Scheme assets are stated at their market value at 31 December 2022.
+The Company accounts for pension costs under IAS 19 Employee benefits and the valuation used has been based on detailed actuarial valuation work carried out as at 30 June 2021, updated by the Company's actuary to assess the value of the liabilities of the scheme at 31 December 2023.
+Scheme assets are stated at their market value at 31 December 2023.